ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 * and a __merkle root hash__

 A __merkle root__ does not verify transactions, but verifies a set of transactions.
-Transaction ID's are hashes of the transaction, and the merkle tree is constructed from these hashes.
+Transaction IDs are hashes of the transaction, and the merkle tree is constructed from these hashes.
 It means that if a single detail in any of the transactions changes, so does the merkle root.
 It also means that if the exact same transactions are listed in a different order, the merkle root will also change.
-So the merkle root is cryptographic proof of which transactions are in the block, and which order they are in.
+So the merkle root is cryptographic proof of the transactions in the block together with the order they are in.

-The __nonce number__ specifies that the block root hash must start with a specified number, like 4 leading zero’s.
+The __nonce number__ specifies that the block root hash must start with a specified number, like four leading zeros.
-This way blockchain is very secure.
+This way**,** blockchain is very secure.
 Sha-256 is used to hash.

 The miner appends the block to the blockchain.
 And the majority of the other nodes, 50% + 1, double-check by __verifying the proof of work__ in the block.
-It sometimes occurs that miners will validate 2 blocks at the same time and they will be appended to the chain.
+It sometimes occurs that miners will validate two blocks at the same time and they will be appended to the chain.
 When this occurs, which doesn't happen often, the principle of **Longest Chain Wins** will be implemented.
 The longest chain remains and the conflicting chain will be discarded.
 The transactions of the discarded chains will be put back in the memory pool to be mined another time.